Areas of practice

 - Marriage and/or Relationship Issues

 - Cognitive Behavioural Therapy (CBT)

 - Humanistic Therapy

 - Jungian Psychotherapy

 - Psychodynamic Therapy

 Counselling practice website:www.geraldinebrooks.ca

-My counselling is holistic, informed by Western scientific advances in psychology as well as Transpersonal, Jungian (the theories of C.G.
+My counselling is holistic, informed by scientific advances in psychology and neurology as well as Transpersonal, Jungian (the theories of C.G.
 Jung) and Energy Psychologies.
-I address a wide variety of client concerns including relationship problems, depression, anxiety, eating disorders, stress management and blocks to personal, sexual and spiritual development and creative expression.
+I address a wide variety of client concerns including relationship problems, depression, anxiety, eating disorders, grief, stress management and blocks to personal, sexual and spiritual development and creative expression.
 I work with many different types of clients with various cultural, sexual and spiritual orientations.